Scottish Country Dancing Dictionary

 Scottish Country Dance Instruction

-3-4 Active couples cast one place 2C, 4C, 6C give left hands to cross up one position to opposite sides.
+3- 4 Active couples cast one place 2C, 4C, 6C cross up one position (no hands) to opposite sides, and face up.
+7C cross over passing right shoulder to opposite sides.

-5-8 1C with 4C, 3C with 6C and 5C with 7C dance four hands across and finish facing the man's first corner, man behind lady (so that, for example, first lady (with first man behind) will be facing 4th lady, who is in 3rd lady's original position).
+5- 8 1C with 4C, 3C with 6C and 5C with 7C dance four hands across and finish facing the man's first corner position, man behind lady (so that, for example, first lady (with first man behind) will be facing 4th man, who is in 3rd lady's original position).
+(Hint: The 7th couple and those who cross up (except 2C) dance 4 hands across with the casting couple coming from above them.)

-9-24 Active couples dance 4 lead change RS reels of three, to the man's first, second, third and fourth corners respectively.
+9-24 Active couples dance 4 lead change RS (half) reels of three, to the man's first, second, third and fourth corners respectively.
 The other dancers will reel as appropriate.
 This will finish with 7C in first place, 6C in 3rd place, 4th couple in 5th place, and 2nd couple in 7th place, all on own sides.
-Dancers dancing down should "loop the loop" into the next reel.

 25-28 Active couples set twice.

 29-32 1C dance out and cast to 6th place.
-3C dance up and cast around 6th couple (in 3C position) and cast into 4th place.
+3C dance up and cast around 6th couple (in 3C position, behind 1C) and cast into 4th place.
 5C dance up the centre and into 2nd place.

 Finishing order 7, 5, 6, 3, 4, 1, 2.